ericphanson/ConvexTests.jl/docs/src/index.md

 Note that some of the problems are fairly strange (e.g. only one feasible point), which can be difficult for solvers to handle.

+Note: for some solvers, the problem `constant_Issue_166` shows up as taking a long time.
+That is likely because it is the first problem tested and may include compilation time.
+To counteract that effect, a simple problem is solved prior to starting the tests, but it may not exercise all the compilation pathways.

 ## A note on one of the problems